Images Depict Mature Plants

 Ponderosa Lemon Trees for Sale Online

-Ponderosa Lemon Trees (Citrus x limon “Ponderosa”) bear extra large citrus fruits the size of a grapefruit, but with the taste of a lemon.
-Although no one knows for sure, this tree is likely a hybrid between a citron and a lemon tree.
-Since the Ponderosa Lemon tree is very sensitive to frost and the cold, they only thrive in hardiness zones 9 to 11.
+Ponderosa Lemon Trees (Citrus x Limon 'Ponderosa') bear extra large citrus fruits the size of a grapefruit but with the taste of a lemon.
+Although no one knows, this tree is likely a hybrid between a citron and a lemon tree.
+Since the Ponderosa Lemon tree is susceptible to frost and the cold, they only thrive in hardiness zones 9 to 11.
 Understandably, they are often grown indoors as houseplants.

 |Mature Height:||12 to 20 Feet outside|

 |Water Requirements:||Allow to dry out between waterings|

 |Details:||Easily grown, very fragrant|

 How to Care for Ponderosa Lemon Tree

 Be sure to read our planting instructions to ensure a healthy and happy plant for years to come!

 How do I water my Ponderosa Lemon Trees?